11 Best Features of Recruitment HRMS

 - Time to hire: the average time from identifying a vacancy to filling it.

 - The time per process stage: how long a candidate spends in each stage of your recruitment process.

-- Turnover: from which departments or teams are you losing staff; also, identifying the key features of employees ‘most likely to leave’.
+- Turnover: from which departments or teams are you losing staff and what are the key features of employees ‘most likely to leave’?

 These can be used to tweak and enhance future recruitment campaigns and can also be combined with other HRMS data for deeper and more strategic insights, often valued by the C-suite.

 Such data can also be leveraged within a recruitment campaign.
 For example, you might analyze the performance data of your existing workforce to identify the common features of your best-performing employees.
 This information can then be fed into the job requirements and assessment process to recruit more of what’s currently working well for the business.

 One of the biggest advantages of any HRMS module is compliance, and recruitment is no exception.
 Not least because the issue of complying with relevant legislation and regulations, i.e. staying a legal business, can become complex when requirements vary according to state, territory, or country; especially for multinational, multi-site organizations.
 Failure to comply can result in sanctions, legal action, or some other form of brand-damaging publicity for your company.

 An HRMS can monitor your standard recruitment communications – including job specifications, advertisements, invitations to interview, and job offer letters to ensure they are free of possibly discriminatory wording around race, ethnicity, religion, marital or family status, physical or mental disability, gender, age, and possibly sexual orientation, depending on the relevant laws and rules.